-Nicotine is just one of hundreds of compounds present in the tobacco plant.
-While nicotine was long believed to be the chief driver of tobacco addiction, modern research has discovered that the other chemicals in cigarettes are responsible for the many health maladies associated with smoking.
+Nicotine is just one of hundreds of compounds found in the tobacco plant.
+While nicotine was long believed to be the main cause of tobacco addiction, modern research has discovered that the other chemicals in cigarettes are responsible for the many health problems associated with smoking.
 Nonetheless, the FDA currently makes no distinction between vapor products and tobacco products; even e-liquids without nicotine are classified as tobacco.
 What is the rationale behind such a bizarre policy?

 Related: Where Does Nicotine Come From?

 By subjecting the vape industry to the same regulations as the tobacco industry, the FDA can require pre-market approval, which is an expensive process that big tobacco companies can afford yet many e-cig manufacturers cannot.
-Therefore, the only e-cigs that easily make it to market are those made by the tobacco corporations.
-Meanwhile, smaller operations struggle to meet financial and administrative hurdles, which stifles competition and innovation.
+The result?
+The only e-cigs that easily make it to market are those made by the tobacco corporations.
+Meanwhile, smaller operations struggle to meet financial and administrative hurdles, which kills off competition and innovation.

 The FDA and Tobacco Products

-If e-cigs are considered tobacco products, then you would assume that nicotine replacement therapies like nicotine gums, patches and lozenges would fall under the same category as well.
-However, the FDA classifies these over-the-counter alternatives as drugs, so they are neither subject to tobacco regulations nor included in smoking statistics.
+If e-cigs are considered tobacco products, nicotine replacement therapies like nicotine gums, patches and lozenges are too, right?
+Wrong!
+The FDA classifies these over-the-counter alternatives as drugs, which are neither subject to tobacco regulations nor included in smoking statistics.
 Consequently, several double standards exist; for example, flavored e-liquids are accused of appealing to children while nicotine gums are readily sold over the counter in a variety of flavors, often on bottom shelves within reach of children

 The CDC and Smoking Statistics

-The CDC, which is responsible for tracking national smoking statistics, has been criticized for including data about e-cig users in their reports.
-For example, in April 2015 the CDC claimed “there was no decline in overall tobacco use between 2011 and 2014,” which is only true if you disregarded people who gave up smoking for vaping and you counted everyone who tried an e-cig even once as a regular tobacco user.
+The CDC, which is responsible for tracking national smoking stats, has been criticized for including data about e-cig users in their reports.
+In April 2015 the CDC claimed “there was no decline in overall tobacco use between 2011 and 2014.”
+This is true if you disregarded people who gave up smoking for vaping, and counted everyone who tried an e-cig as a regular tobacco user.
 The 2013 National Youth Tobacco Survey notoriously failed to distinguish between youth who tried vaping once and regular e-cig users, which led to highly inflated claims about the number of teens who vape.
-When relying upon statistics from an academic study or a government agency, always pay close attention to the methodology.
+When relying upon smoking statistics from an academic study or a government agency, always pay close attention to the methodology.

 The Surgeon General’s View on E-Cigarettes

 The U.S. Surgeon General isn’t immune to e-cig hysteria.
 In December 2016, the Surgeon General’s office published a reported titled “E-Cigarette Use Among Youth and Young Adults,” which relies upon faulty data from the CDC to argue that e-cigs, “are now the most commonly used form of tobacco among youth in the United States.”
-That’s a pretty bold statement considering that e-cigs are technically only tobacco products because the FDA deems them as such; however, when it comes to actual health outcomes, there is no comparison between vaping vs smoking.
+That’s a bold claim, considering that e-cigs are only “tobacco products” because the FDA deems them as such.
+When it comes to actual health outcomes, there is no comparison between vaping vs smoking.

 How is Vaping Viewed in Other Parts of the World?

-Different countries have traditionally dealt with technological advancements in different ways, so it’s unsurprising to see contradictory vaping policies popping up across the globe.
+Countries deal with technological advancements in different ways, so it’s no surprise to see differing vaping policies across the globe.
 The UK has by far been the most accepting of e-cigs.
-Public Health England’s 2015 evidence-based report on the subject concluded that vaping is at least 95 percent less dangerous than smoking tobacco cigarettes.
+Public Health England’s 2015 report concluded that vaping is at least 95 percent less dangerous than smoking.
 Consequently, the Royal College of Physicians now urges doctors to recommend e-cigs to patients who smoke as a strategy for harm reduction.
-After acknowledging the potential public health benefits of e-cigs, the New Zealand Ministry of Health recently decided to regulate vapor products as consumer goods.
+After acknowledging public health benefits of e-cigs, the New Zealand Ministry of Health decided to regulate e-cigs as consumer goods.
 More countries will hopefully follow suit and embrace e-cigs as a safer tobacco alternative.

-Sadly, while the United States remains a global leader in technological and scientific innovation, conservative policies are preventing e-cigs from reaching their full potential as smoking cessation tools.
-The next and final installment of this series about nicotine will look at how other parts of the world are responding to the evolution of e-cigs.
+The United States is a leader in technology and science, but current policies prevent e-cigs from reaching their potential as smoking cessation tools.
+The final part of this series about nicotine will look at how other countries are responding to the e-cig boom.